Roy Lichtenstein: Commissions

-Lichtenstein received numerous Honorary Doctorate degrees from, among others, the George Washington University (1996), Bard College, Royal College of Art (1993), Ohio State University (1987), Southampton College (1980), and the California Institute of the Arts (1977).
-He also served on the board of the Brooklyn Academy of Music.

-In 2023, five of Lichtenstein's paintings will be featured on USPS Forever stamps: Standing Explosion (Red), Modern Painting I, Still Life with Crystal Bowl, Still Life with Goldfish, and Portrait of a Woman.
-Derry Noyes served as the stamp series' art director and designer.

-Personal life, illness and death
+Personal life, illness, and death

 In 1949, Lichtenstein married Isabel Wilson, who previously had been married to Ohio artist Michael Sarisky.
 However, the brutal upstate winters took a toll on Lichtenstein and his wife, after he began teaching at the State University of New York at Oswego in 1958.
-The couple sold the family home in Highland Park, New Jersey, in 1963 and divorced in 1965.
+The couple sold the family home in Highland Park, New Jersey, in 1963 and divorced two years later.

 Lichtenstein married his second wife, Dorothy Herzka (1939–2024), in 1968.
 In the late 1960s, they rented a house in Southampton, New York that Larry Rivers had bought around the corner from his own house.
 Three years later, they bought a 1910 carriage house facing the ocean on Gin Lane.
 From 1970 until his death, Lichtenstein split his time between Manhattan and Southampton.
-He also had a home on Captiva Island.
+Lichtenstein also had a home on Captiva Island.

 In 1991, Lichtenstein began an affair with singer Erica Wexler who became the muse for his Nudes series including the 1994 "Nudes with Beach Ball".
 She was 22 and he was 68.
 The affair lasted until 1994 and was over when Wexler went to England with future husband Andy Partridge of XTC.
 According to Wexler, Lichtenstein and his wife Dorothy had an understanding and they both had significant others in addition to their marriage.

-On September 29, 1997, Lichtenstein died at the age of 73, of pneumonia at New York University Medical Center, where he had been hospitalized for several weeks.
+On September 29, 1997, Lichtenstein died at age 73 of pneumonia at New York University Medical Center, where he had been hospitalized for several weeks.

-Relevance

-Pop art continues to influence the 21st century.
-Pop Art from the Collection features a wide range selection of screenprints by Andy Warhol and Roy Lichtenstein, as well as an assortment of Warhol's Polaroid photographs known as the leading figures of the Pop Art movement of the 1960s and 1970s.
-Warhol and Lichtenstein are celebrated for exploring the relationship between fine art, advertising, and consumerism.
-Lichtenstein and Andy Warhol were both used in U2's 1997, 1998 PopMart Tour and in an exhibition in 2007 at the British National Portrait Gallery.
+Art works